-- (d) As regards the Examining Division's objection under Article 123(2) EPC, the notice of appeal and the grounds of appeal say respectively that the relevant material is or has already been withdrawn but no further information is given and no amended text has been filed. - (e) After referring to the unexplained amendments to the claims, the grounds of appeal state that the added specifications have not been achieved by anybody else in the world and that this gives the appellant the ability to diagnose and treat diseases faster and more effectively than previously.
-However, in the absence of any reference to the decision under appeal or to prior art cited therein, these are no more than mere assertions which do not make any case against the decision.
+- (e) As regards the Examining Division's objection under Article 123(2) EPC, the notice of appeal and the grounds of appeal say respectively that the relevant material is or has already been withdrawn but no further information is given and no amended text has been filed. - (f) After referring to the unexplained amendments to the claims, the grounds of appeal state that the added specifications have not been achieved by anybody else in the world.
+However, in the absence of any reference to the decision under appeal or to prior art cited therein, this is no more than a mere assertion which does not make any case against the decision. - (g) There is no other statement whatsoever which can be read as argument against the reasons set out in the decision under appeal.
+The notice of appeal says "We will also forward argumentation to justify claim 11".
+However, no indication is given as to what that argumentation may be and, while the grounds of appeal refer in the most general way to the amended claims, there is no other reference in either the notice of appeal or the grounds of appeal to any individual claim.

-- (f) There is no other statement whatsoever which can be read as argument against the reasons set out in the decision under appeal.
-The notice of appeal says "We will include the relevant subject-matter in claim 1 and explain why the microcalorimeter D1 would not be suitable."
-However, no indication is given of what that relevant subject-matter in claim 1 is - if it is meant to indicate the amendments, then as already indicated they are not explained at all.
-The Board can find no explanation as to why the microcalorimeter of D1 would not be suitable. - 5.
-The Board's communication quite specifically stated that it was confined to the issue of admissibility of the appeal and was intended to give the appellant an opportunity to present arguments on that issue.
+The Board's communication quite specifically stated 5. that it was confined to the issue of admissibility of the appeal and was intended to give the appellant an opportunity to present arguments on that issue.
 Unfortunately, the appellant's letter of 29 November 2009 is not only not addressed to the Board but also shows no attempt to explain how the notice of appeal and grounds of appeal contain a sufficiently ascertainable case.
 The appellant's complaints that the Board is biased and not expert in its evaluation of the case is irrelevant since no evaluation of the substance has yet taken place in the appeal proceedings and cannot take place unless or until the admissibility of the appeal has been established.
-Similarly, the complaint that the Board "did not bother to review the altered claims" is wholly misconceived: as the Board's communication observed to the appellant, its appeal as presented did not explain at all the claims filed (in three separate but unexplained versions) with the statement of grounds of appeal (see point 4(c) and (e) above).
+Similarly, the complaint that the Board "did not bother to review the altered claims" is wholly misconceived: as the Board's communication observed to the appellant, its appeal as presented did not explain at all the claims filed (in three separate but unexplained versions) with the statement of grounds of appeal (see point 4(d) and (e) above).

 6. The letter of 29 November 2009 also complains that the Board "did not review the accompany letter from October 2008" which is also irrelevant.
 That letter formed no part of the appeal and no copy of it was enclosed with either the notice or grounds of appeal.
-The only reference made to it was the oblique comment in the notice of appeal about withdrawal of "the subjectmatter introduced 28.10.2008" (see points III and 4(d)above).
+The only reference made to it was the oblique comment in the notice of appeal about withdrawal of "the subjectmatter introduced 28.10.2008" (see points IV and 4(e) above).
 It must be highly questionable whether any more particularized reference would have made any difference to the admissibility of the appeal since the letter of October 2008 contained submissions which were considered by the Examining Division (see points 1.6 and 2 of its decision) and formed the basis of its decision to refuse the patent application.
 To have repeated those submissions on appeal, rather than to present submissions as to why the decision under appeal was wrong, would not have assisted the appellant.
 The appellant is somewhat more correct in saying the Board "only commented on a handwritten follow note" since the only submissions made by the appellant on appeal were in the minimal "handwritten notes" forming its notice of appeal and statement of grounds of appeal which thus formed the only submissions the Board could consider in the context of admissibility.